pablinhob/steel_shapeoko2/README.md

 # DETAILS #

-Wantai DQ542MA and Marlin connections
+Wantai DQ542MA and Marlin connections.
+It works to beetwen arduino and any other drivers.

 ![](https://raw.githubusercontent.com/pablinhob/steel_shapeoko2/master/resources/wantai_sanguinololu.png)